coffee beans

 If you can’t or don’t want to consume caffeine, you can still enjoy the famous Guatemalan coffee beans thanks to Volcanica.

 This coffee is decaffeinated through the Swiss Water Process.
 In other words, no chemicals have been used – just pure water to soak the beans, extracting all the flavors and the caffeine.
 The caffeine is then stripped from the water by charcoal and, when the next batch of beans is soaked, only the caffeine is removed.
-Pretty cool and the result is some of best decaf coffee out here.
+Pretty cool and the result is some of best decaf coffee we’ve tasted.

 Guatemala Antigua Coffee Las Nubes SHB, Out of the Grey